Make Your Street More Flood Prepared

 How does this benefit me?

-How do I maintain it?
+How do I maintain the device?

 Can I use the water for anything?